OotyOoty

 Limitations

-Setup requires some technical comfort.
+Self-hosted setup requires some technical comfort.
 Running a local server, configuring environment variables, and managing authentication tokens is not complex, but it is not point-and-click either.
+Hosted services like Ooty Analytics remove this step entirely.
+You paste a URL and a license key and you are done.

-Server maintenance.
-MCP servers need to be running when you want to query data.
-If the server crashes or your machine restarts, you need to restart it.
-Production deployments solve this but add infrastructure management.
+Self-hosted server maintenance.
+If you run your own MCP server, it needs to be up when you want to query data.
+If the server crashes or your machine restarts, you have to restart it.
+Hosted servers solve this, but introduce a different tradeoff: you are trusting a third party with your OAuth tokens.

 Head-to-head comparison

-Credentials securityNo credentials sentKey uploaded to OpenAIStays on your machine
+Credentials securityNo credentials sentKey uploaded to OpenAIStays on the connector host

 Session persistenceNonePer session onlyPersistent